How to build a wood fired pottery kiln books

 Free to read at: The New Zealand Digital Library

 Review: “The Self-Reliant Potter – Refractories and Kilns” is a high-quality must-read book, and it’s absolutely free to read thanks to the New Zealand Digital Library.
 It’s never to be seen in any antiquarian, so for all practical reasons, this book would have been lost in time if it wasn’t for the digital library version.
 Big thanks for conservating this important read (after searching a for a year I finally found a fysical copy, but they are rare).
 The book has 133 pages and a rather low print quality.
 But as a “how to build a ceramic kiln book” it’s absolutely unique in its focus on raw materials, where to find them in nature, and how to refine and use them.
 What other book describes how to hand-build kiln shelves?
 Comparable books often just talk about what refined materials to buy, but ancient potters just couldn’t drive to the ceramic shop for some plastic bags of chamotted terracotta.
 They had to find the best spot to settle down and build their workshop, depending on local and available materials within a short radius, or worse getting carried a long way on the back of a mule.
-Today’s focus on sustainable living, and concerns for the environment.
-Repurpose this great book and make it shine again.
+Today’s focus on sustainable living, and concerns for the environment, makes this great book shine again.

 Other how to build wood fired pottery kiln books:

-I have not held any of these building ceramic kiln books in my hands, so I can’t say for sure if they are all worth the read.
+I have not held any of these building ceramic kiln books in my hands, so I can’t say for sure they are all worth the read.
 But I believe they belong here on the list:

 A Treatise on Ceramic Industries, a Complete Manual for Pottery, Tile, and Brick Manufacturers.
 1926